remi-td/companion/README.md

 ## Configuration

-The model properties are maintained in the file config.yaml, and can be adjusted:
+The model properties are maintained in the file config.yaml under `llm-chat`, and can be adjusted:
 - `path`: Path to the LLM's .gguf file
 - `temperature`: Controls randomness (0 = deterministic, 1 = high variance)
 - `max_tokens`: Maximum output length per response
 - `top_p`: Nucleus sampling for diversity
 - `n_ctx`: Context window size (trims history automatically)
+- `thinking_tag` *(optional, default: `None`)*: Defines the start and end tags for capturing the model's internal reasoning (e.g., `["<think>", "</think>"]`).
+If set to `None`, thinking traces will not be extracted. extracted thinking traces are displayed but not carried in the model's chat history, and preserved separate from messages in the database bakend.

 ### Directory Structure
 ```